DevilLord9967/shoppin-crawler/README.md

 Execute the program and wait for the output with your coffee!
 `python -m app.app.py`

+Sample extraction of 1000 urls can be found in `nike_product_urls.txt`

 ### Future Improvements

 - Add a distributed processing/ async processing library to crawl the domains parallely and extract urls from single domain simultaneously